BusinessIncome vs Growth Investing: Which Strategy is Right for You?

-Are you wondering what the difference between income vs growth investing is and which one might be better for you?
+What is the difference between income vs growth investing, and which one is better for you?
 Investing can feel like navigating a complicated maze with so many strategies out there.

 Income Investing

-Usually, this approach involves putting money into things that bring in money, like stocks, bonds, or real estate that pay dividends.
-The goal is for these purchases to bring in a steady flow of money over time.
+Usually, this approach involves putting money into assets that generate income, such as stocks, bonds, or real estate that pay dividends.
+The goal is for these investments to provide a steady flow of income over time.

 Growth Investing